Brane105/Brane105/README.md

 - 👋 Hi, I’m @Brane105
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning MEAN Stack
+- 🌱 I’m a MEAN Stack developer
+- 💼 Software Engineer at Rigved Techonologies
 - 💞️ I’m looking to collaborate on anything that can teach me
 - 📫 How to reach me @brane105 AKA-luci